Ask LSBot

 Recursive Definition

-Like in the preorder traversal, we must follow a pattern we learned about earlier, but time the LNR pattern.
+Like in the preorder traversal, we must follow a pattern we learned about earlier, but this time the LNR pattern.
 When we say go left, we mean perform the inorder traversal on the left child.
 When we say process the node, we mean adding the node's value to the result array.
 Finally, when we say go right, we mean perform the inorder traversal on the right child.

 Recursive Definition: Perform an inorder traversal by first recursively calling the function on the current node's left child, then add the node's value to the result array, and finally recursively call the function on the current node's right child.